Why Do We Work in Chad?

 The Center for Reproductive Health and Fistula Repair was opened in 2011 and is the main fistula treatment and referral center in the country.
 Its strategic location in the capital city of N’Djamena makes treatment more accessible for women in Chad as well as neighboring countries like Niger and Cameroon.
 Outreach activities have also been focused in the Mandoul, Logone Occidental and Ouddai regions.
 Since 2011, our support has enabled the facility to double the number of hospital beds dedicated to fistula patients, refurbish an existing operating room, and open a second operating room.
 This support has also helped the center to improve facilities such as the kitchen and laundry room, and, most importantly, to steadily increase the number of surgeries to the point where the center has now successfully reached full capacity.

 Foundation support has also allowed doctors to undergo advanced training in fistula surgery by internationally renowned fistula experts, and nurses have been trained in effective pre- and post-operative patient care.
 This has allowed the facility to free up funds to introduce additional support services such as social reintegration, psychological counseling and basic skills training.
 The center hopes to to become a regional training center not only for Chadian doctors, but also for doctors from neighboring countries.
+In 2016, 4 surgeons and 14 healthcare providers were trained.

 Where is Chad?